Household Waste - Frequently Asked Questions

 Uncollected waste or recyclable items can be deposited free of charge at any of the staffed Recycling Centres at Forres, Elgin, Buckie, Keith and Nether Dallachy, while any uncollected recycling can be deposited at local recycling points throughout Moray

-If we have been unable to access your street due to unforeseen circumstances like flood, snow or roadworks, we will return to service the bins at the next available opportunity.
+If we have been unable to access your street due to unforeseen circumstances like flood, snow, roadworks, vehicle breakdowns or operational issues we will return to service the bins at the next available opportunity.
 Please leave your bins out for collection or present them the next morning for 7.30am

 What happens if I put the wrong items in my recycling bins/box?